SRCF/docs/source/app-hosting/index.rst

 4. Tell systemd to start your app on startup, by running ``systemctl --user enable myapp``.

-5. You’ll need to start your app manually once (on future reboots, it will be started for you).
+5. You'll need to start your app manually once (on future reboots, it will be started for you).
 To do that, run ``systemctl --user start myapp``.